Part 3 of How We Built an AI-Powered Document Compliance Engine: The AI Pipeline

 Context Isolation Inside The Pipeline

-Step 3: Multi-Agent Extraction With Strands
+Multi-Agent Extraction

 Figure 1: The Strands agent graph.
 The Coordinator distributes page context to parallel Leaf Agents, which independently extract evidence and verdicts.
 The Aggregator merges and validates all results into a single structured output.